koalalab-inc/pinny/README.md

 ![Pinny](assets/imgs/pinny-header-dark.png#gh-dark-mode-only)
 # Pinny

-Hash-pinning for your OSS dependencies
+Hash-pinning for your OSS dependencies.
+In addition, Pinny also check for impostor commits.

 Pinny currently supports pinning Dockerfiles and Github Actions workflows.

 # Why